priyanthag/NodeCFT/README.md

 All you need to know is NodeJS and CFT.

-More information on how to use NodeCFT, check my boilerpage project on https://github.com/priyanthag/NodeCFT-boilerplate
+More information on how to use NodeCFT, check my boilerplate project on https://github.com/priyanthag/NodeCFT-boilerplate

 ## Limitations
   -  Stack Deletion is not supporting yet